-ARTICLE X - HEALTH
+ARTICLE X

+HEALTH
-1. Short Term Disability: Harvard University has a short term disability salary replacement program for absences up to six months.
-For more information regarding the University's Short Term Disability program (See Manual: Short Term Disability.)

-- 2. Long Term Disability Plan: Staff members who are on a regular payroll and working at least 171⁄2 hours a week, or earning at least \$15,000 per year are eligible for Long Term Disability coverage.
+- 1. Short Term Disability: Harvard University has a short term disability salary replacement program for absences up to six months.
+For more information regarding the University's Short Term Disability program (See Manual: Short Term Disability.) - 2.
+Long Term Disability Plan: Staff members who are on a regular payroll and working at least 17 1⁄2 hours a week, or earning at least \$15,000 per year are eligible for Long Term Disability coverage.
 Staff members will pay a premium based on salary.
-Application to participate in the Long Term Disability Plan must be made within 60 days of employment or notification of initial eligibility, if later.
-Otherwise, applications can be filed only during the annual open election period. - 3.
-Joint Benefits Committee: During the 1995 contract negotiations the University and HUCTW agreed to the formulation of a Joint Committee on Benefits consisting of HUCTW representatives, faculty members and senior level administrators to advise the Provost, Deans, and Vice Presidents on University-wide fringe benefits policies as they relate to members of the Harvard community covered by the collective bargaining agreement between Harvard University and HUCTW support staff.
-Specifically the committee charter is as follows: - A. Examine the objectives and designs of the benefits programs for support staff covered by HUCTW agreement, and monitor their performance in light of the needs of individuals, the institution, and its constituent parts. - B. Within the limits of resources available for benefits programs, from time to time recommend amendments to existing programs, or new programs, to respond to changes in laws and regulations; needs of support staff; competitive conditions; institutional priorities and constraints. - C. Regularly review the financial status of benefits programs for HUCTW represented support staff and recommend measures for maintaining fiscal balance within the fringe benefits pool. - D. Provide guidance to Harvard Human Resources on relevant administrative and procedural matters and on communications issues concerning benefits as they relate to support staff.

-The Joint Committee on Benefits shall be limited to 10 members and shall meet at reasonable intervals and for reasonable periods of time as appropriate and as determined by mutual agreement.
-Appropriate resources required to facilitate discussions shall be identified by mutual agreement.

-- Dental: The dental plan offered is Delta Dental.
-Harvard's percentage (65%) contribution to the dental plan will be equal for individuals and for families but may be adjusted pursuant to the Letter of Agreement dated January 15, 1997. - 5.
+Application to participate in the Long Term Disability Plan must be made within 30 days of employment or notification of initial eligibility, if later.
+Otherwise, applications can be filed at any other time are subject to evidence of insurability. - 3.
+Dental: The dental plan offered effective January 1, 2017 is Delta Dental.
+Harvard's percentage (65%) contribution to the Level 1 dental plan premium will be equal for individuals and for families - 4.
 Health: Harvard offers an array of health plan choices.
 Harvard's contribution to those plans will be a dollar amount equal to a percentage of the cost of the lowest-cost plan.
-The percentage contribution (Tier I: 85% (Annual Salary < \$70,000); Tier II: 80% (Annual Salary \$70,000 \$95,000); Tier III: 75% (Annual Salary > \$95,000)) for health plans will be the same for individuals and for families but may be adjusted pursuant to the
+Effective January 1, 2017, the percentage contribution (Tier I: 87% (Annual Salary < \$55,000); Tier II: 85% (Annual Salary \$55,000 \$75,000); Tier III: 80% (Annual Salary \$75,000-\$100,000), Tier IV 75% (Annual Salary Salary \$75,000-\$100,000)

-Letter of Agreement dated January 15, 1997.

-- 6. Qualified Domestic Partners: Harvard and HUCTW agree that employees in committed domestic partner relationships, same-sex or opposite-sex, qualify for family health insurance coverage.
+- >\$100,000)) for health plans will be the same for individuals and for families.
+Innetwork and out-of network costs are outlined on pages 45-46. - 5.
+Qualified Domestic Partners: Harvard and HUCTW agree that employees in committed domestic partner relationships, same-sex or opposite-sex, qualify for family health insurance coverage.
 Employees who want to obtain health and/or dental benefits for their domestic partner must first register their partnership with a municipality that allows formal registration of domestic partnerships.
-Further information about domestic partner coverage should be obtained from the Benefits Office (617-496-4001 or http://harvie.harvard.edu/Compensation Benefits/Health Benefits/) - 7.
-Joint Working Group on Life-Cycle Programs: During negotiations for a new Agreement in 2007, the University and HUCTW have agreed that there are several areas of staff experience and needs that are worthy of further active exploration and joint program development efforts.
-These issues include tuition assistance for staff dependents, elder care, and student debt assistance for staff.
+Further information about domestic partner coverage should be obtained from the Benefits Office (617-496-4001 or http://harvie.harvard.edu/Compensation_Benefits/Health_Benefits/) - 6.
+Copay Reimbursement Plan: Harvard University provides a copayment reimbursement benefits to assist HUCTW represented staff enrolled in a Harvard health plan with copayments (See pp. 45-46) - 7.
+Health Care Group: During negotiations for a new Agreement in 2012, HUCTW and the University agreed to establish a special negotiating group on health care (the Health Care Group) to begin meeting on a regular basis one month after ratification of the 2012 Agreement.
+The Health Care Group will be composed of an equal number of University and HUCTW representatives and will confer regularly with mutually agreed-upon experts in the area of health care policy, health economics, and health promotion/wellness.